SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 ![whiteboard, with SANDBOX highlighted](whiteboard-sandbox.png)

-Access to the API Hub sandbox system is protected; each and every call to it needs to have an API key specified in the HTTP header.
+Access to the API Hub sandbox system is protected; each and every call to it needs to have an API key specified in an HTTP header.
 That is what this app does - attach the API key to all requests during transit.

 There are two APIs that are used on the sandbox system that the API Hub makes available.
 Both are SAP S/4HANA Cloud APIs: [Sales Order (A2X)](https://api.sap.com/api/API_SALES_ORDER_SRV/resource) and [Business Partner (A2X)](https://api.sap.com/api/API_BUSINESS_PARTNER/resource).